Here is what you will find in this guide:

 This function is active by default and will play the next video in a playlist immediately after the the previous one has ended.
 It can be deactivated for the whole website by checking the option Disable Playlist Autoadvance in Settings > FV Player > Setup tab > Sitewide FV Player Defaults.

 It can also be set individually for each video in the shortcode editor.
 That can be done only after the setting is activated by checking the option Playlist Auto Advance in Settings > FV Player > Setup tab > Post Interface Options.
+After activating it, you can find it as Playlist auto advance under the Options tab in the shortcode editor.

 A few important notes